BSWW World Ranking: Movers of the Month

-In 2020, BSWW began awarding the commendation to teams part of the club rankings and women's national teams.

-The following tables list the winners of Movers of the Month:
+Towards the tail end of its existence, in 2020, BSWW began awarding the commendation to teams part of the club rankings and women's national teams as well; the following tables list the men's national teams winners of Movers of the Month:

-Key: – Men's club; – Women's club

 Other rankings

 BSWW formally published a series of new rankings to accompany the primary men's national team world rankings in December 2018, all of which were concerned purely with European sides.
 In November 2019, these rankings were upgraded from being only European based, to fully global rankings (save for the association ranking).
 Unlike the men's world ranking, they are not updated monthly.

 Each ranking category, and the basis of each (at the release of the current issue), is listed below.